-- When travelling, secure children under 13 years of age that are smaller than 150 cm, with a suitable and officially approved child restraint system. - Fasten the childrens' seat belts before commencing the journey and make sure that their seat belts are kept fastened during the journey. - If a front passenger airbag is fitted in the vehicle, do not use a child restraint system (Reboard systems) that faces the back of the front passenger's seat.
+- When travelling, secure children under 13 years of age that are smaller than 150 cm, with a suitable and officially approved child restraint system. - Fasten the children's seat belts before commencing the journey and make sure that their seat belts are kept fastened during the journey. - If a front passenger airbag is fitted in the vehicle, do not use a child restraint system ("reboard systems") that faces the back of the front passenger's seat.
 Follow warning notices in the vehicle. - Only attach the child restraint system to seats that are specified for this purpose.
 If the front passenger's seat airbag is activated, only forward-facing child restraint systems may be used on the front passenger's seat. - Never use rearward-facing child restraints on a seat with activated front airbag.
 This may lead to death or to serious injuries in children.

-Fig. 11 Warning notice on child restraint system (front passenger's seat sun visor)
+Fig. 14 Warning notice on child restraint system (front passenger's seat sun visor)

-The front passenger's seat is equipped with an airbag.
+No rearward-facing child restraint systems on the front passenger's seat The front passenger's seat is equipped with an airbag.
 When this airbag is activated, it is not permitted to use a rearward-facing child restraint system on the front passenger's seat.
 In the event of an accident, the triggered airbag may cause serious injuries in the child or to its death.
-A warning notice (Fig. 11) is attached to the sun visor depicting this hazard.
+A warning notice (Fig. 14) is attached to the sun visor depicting this hazard.